Every college-dweller has faced the problem of coming up with worthy dorm room storage ideas.

 Keep your essentials at hand and organized without wasting space

-Important things right at your fingertips.
+Keep everything you need right at your fingertips.
 Not under a pillow or scattered around the room.
-This caddy has enough pockets to fit your smartphone, stationery items, books, notes, glasses, etc. Basically, everything you’d otherwise put on a nightstand can go into this caddy.
+This caddy has enough pockets to fit your smartphone, stationery items, books, notes, glasses, etc. Basically, this caddy does the same amount of organization as a bulky bedside table.

 Make sense of laundry and clothes with this essential 3-pack organizer